population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 suggesting that some household members return to the family for farm work.

-*4.5 Agricultural vs. Non-agricultural households*
+## Agricultural vs. Non-agricultural households

 Given the increase in agricultural work with the first lockdown, Table 5 examines whether agricultural households fared better than